 RTL Group’s strategy is based on three priorities: Core, Growth, Alliances & Partnerships.

-In May 2021, Groupe TF1, Groupe M6, Groupe Bouygues and RTL Group had announced that they have signed agreements to enter into exclusive negotiations to merge the activities of Groupe TF1 and Groupe M6 and create a major French media group.
+In May 2021, Groupe TF1, Groupe M6, Groupe Bouygues and RTL Group announced they had signed agreements to enter into exclusive negotiations to merge the activities of Groupe TF1 and Groupe M6 and create a major French media group.
 The merger project was unanimously approved by the Boards of the four groups concerned.
 In July 2021, Groupe Bouygues and RTL Group signed agreements relating to the merger following the favourable opinions of the employee representative bodies.
-The completion of the transaction remains subject to condition precedents, in particular the authorisations of the competent authorities¹ and the general meetings of Groupe TF1 and Groupe M6.
+The completion of the transaction remains subject to conditions precedent, in particular the authorisations of the competent authorities and the general meetings of the shareholders of Groupe TF1 and Groupe M6.
 The potential synergies (Adjusted EBITA run-rate impact) are estimated at between € 250 million and €350 million per year, to be fully realised by 2026.
 The transaction is expected to close at the beginning of 2023.

-In June 2021, RTL Group and Talpa Network had announced that they have signed agreements to merge their broadcasting and affiliated media businesses in the Netherlands and create a strong Dutch cross-media group.
-In the growing competition with global tech platforms, the merger will allow the combined group to step up investments in local content, technology and data, offering Dutch audiences the broadest spectrum of high-quality entertainment and reliable information programmes.
+In June 2021, RTL Group and Talpa Network announced that they had signed agreements to merge their broadcasting and affiliated media businesses in the Netherlands and create a strong Dutch cross-media group.
+The merger will allow the combined group to step up investments in local content, streaming, technology and data, offering Dutch audiences the broadest spectrum of high-quality entertainment and reliable information programmes.
 Both the Dutch creative industry and advertising market will benefit from the ambitious long-term strategy pursued by RTL Group and Talpa Network.
-The transaction, which had been approved by the Board of Directors of RTL Group and Talpa Holding, is subject to approval from the competent authorities.
+The transaction is subject to approval from the competent authorities.
 The potential synergies of the merger (Adjusted EBITA run-rate impact) are estimated at between €100 million and € 120 million per year, to be fully realised by 2025.
-The transaction is expected to close in the first half of 2022.
+The transaction is expected to close in the third quarter of 2022.

-In August 2021, RTL Group had announced that RTL Deutschland had agreed with Bertelsmann to acquire Gruner + Jahr’s German publishing assets and brands for €230 million on a cash-free and debt-free basis1.
+In January 2022, RTL Deutschland fully acquired Gruner + Jahr’s (G+J) German publishing assets and brands from Bertelsmann for €213 million on a cash-free and debt-free basis1.
 The potential synergies of the transaction (Adjusted EBITA run-rate impact) are estimated at around €100 million per year, to be fully realised by 2025.
-As of 1 January 2022, G+J contributes popular and trusted brands such as Stern, Brigitte, Geo, Capital, Schöner Wohnen, Eltern and Art as well as journalistic experience to RTL Deutschland.
-The combination will further strengthen RTL Deutschland’s position as partner of choice for Germany’s creative talent and boost the growth of its streaming service RTL+, driven by investments in local content, positive entertainment and independent journalism, as well as technology and data.
-A joint editorial team with more than 1,500 journalists will create a journalistic powerhouse to deliver reliable news, investigative reports and features in all genres across TV, audio and print.
+As of 1 January 2022, G+J contributes popular and trusted brands such as Stern, Brigitte, Geo, Capital, Schöner Wohnen, Eltern and Art to RTL Deutschland.
+The combination further strengthens RTL Deutschland’s position as partner of choice for Germany’s creative talent and will boost the growth of its streaming service RTL+, with investments in local content, positive entertainment and independent journalism, as well as technology and data.
+A joint editorial team with more than 1,500 journalists creates a journalistic powerhouse to deliver reliable news, investigative reports and features in all genres across TV, audio and print.

 Every year, RTL Group invests around €3.5 billion in content, combining the programming spend of its broadcasters and the productions of its global content business, Fremantle.